sourcey/sourcey.com/source/2014-03-28-conquering-the-internet.markdown

 ### SEO

-Things are changing fast in the SEO world, so it's a good idea to stay informed about the latest SEO trends - just don't caught up in the hype.
+Things are changing fast in the SEO world, so it's a good idea to stay informed about the latest SEO trends without getting caught up in the hype.

-Spend time creating regular content and reputable backlinks, and be sure to optimize your site for page speed and cross platform devices.
-Educate yourself about static websites (Middleman, Jekyll), and responsive design (Bootstrap, Zerb Foundation), and use pretty URLs wherever possible.
+Spend some time creating regular content and reputable backlinks, and be sure to optimise your site for page speed and cross platform devices.
+Forget about the crappy minisites and backlink spam - shortcuts will get you killed.

+Educate yourself about static websites if appropriate (Middleman, Jekyll), responsive design (Bootstrap, Zerb Foundation), and use pretty URLs wherever possible.

 ### Advertising